Points of interest in Kiev

 Address: Golden Gate, Zoloti Vorota metro station.

-Andriivskyi descent is one of the most famous streets in Kyiv.
+Andriivskyi descent is one of the most famous streets in Kiev.
 In ancient days, it was the shortest way from the Upper Town to the Lower Town, Podil, where merchants and craftspeople used to live.
-It is one of the most beautiful streets in Kyiv, which was mainly built up at the end of the 19th century.
+It is one of the most beautiful streets in Kiev, which was mainly built up at the end of the 19th century.
 The street is famous for numerous architectural monuments and museums, two of which are especially worth seeing:

 One Street Museum